 Colestin General Interest:

 REMINDER: Don't forget that Board meetings have been moved to Tuesdays.
-The next meeting is this Tuesday, March 11th, at 6 PM.
+The next meeting is Tuesday, April 8th, at 6 PM.
 More.

 FYI: The Lomakatsi Restoration Project, together with Greyback Forestry, is continuing to conduct hand pile burning on private property in the Colestin Valley through March, 2014.
 This is contingent on weather conditions and getting air quality clearance to burn from Oregon Department of Forestry smoke management forecasting.
 For more, see below.